 I’ve had tons of “synchronicities” happen to me in my life.
-I consider them direct and personal signs from Spirit.
+I consider them direct and personal signs from God.

 The more you look for them and pay attention, the more of those signs you will get.
 Try it for yourself.
-It's enormously soothing to feel that someone is looking out for you at all times.
+It's very comforting to feel that the Lord is looking out for you at all times.

 This is one of my favorite (true) stories.